muratk3n/thirdwave/en/tweets/2019/week34.md

 ---

 PMI is a good sign of demand.
-Down like a rock.
+Down like a rock. \#US

 [Link](https://muratk3n.github.io/thirdwave/en/2019/05/stats.html#pmi)